 Singapore's government announced an additional stimulus plan worth S$5.1 billion on April 6th to combat the coronavirus pandemic, just over a week after a huge support package was unveiled as the country braces for its worst recession.
 The measures include wage support, waiver of levies and one-off payments.
 Finance Minister Heng Swee Keat told parliament that the additional stimulus will increase the total spending on coronavirus relief to S$59.9 billion or 12 percent of GDP.
 The city-state will go into total lockdown for one month on April 7th to contain the spread of Covid-19, as the number of cases surpassed the 1,300 mark.

-Government Budget in Singapore averaged 7.62 percent of GDP from 1990 until 2018, reaching an all time high of 21.23 percent of GDP in 1994 and a record low of -1.20 percent of GDP in 2015.
-This page provides - Singapore Government Budget - actual values, historical data, forecast, chart, statistics, economic calendar and news. source: Monetary Authority of Singapore
+Government Budget in Singapore averaged 7.36 percent of GDP from 1990 until 2019, reaching an all time high of 21.23 percent of GDP in 1994 and a record low of -1.20 percent of GDP in 2015.
+This page provides - Singapore Government Budget - actual values, historical data, forecast, chart, statistics, economic calendar and news.
+Singapore Government Budget - values, historical data and charts - was last updated on July of 2020. source: Monetary Authority of Singapore

-Government Budget in Singapore is expected to be 3.00 percent of GDP by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Singapore Government Budget is projected to trend around 2.00 percent of GDP in 2020, according to our econometric models.
+Government Budget in Singapore is expected to reach -12.00 percent of GDP by the end of 2020, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Singapore Government Budget is projected to trend around -8.70 percent of GDP in 2021 and -5.60 percent of GDP in 2022, according to our econometric models.